 Eliminate Soil Conditioners with Magnation Water

-Soil improvement begins with permeability.
-Water becomes degassed in the process of being magnetized and this degassing increases soil permeability, which creates an increase in irrigation efficiency (Bogatin et al., 1999).
+Soil improvements begin with permeability.
+Water becomes off-gassed in the process of being magnetized and this off-gassing increases soil permeability, which creates an increase in irrigation efficiency (Bogatin et al., 1999).
 In addition to soil permeability and improved soil health, magnetized water interacts with the structural calcium in cell membranes, making the cells more permeable.
 The reduced surface tension observed in magnetic water results in better infiltration of water and a reduction in water and chemical use.
 (Goldsworthy et al., 1999)

 PureSense® data reflects increased soil permeability and moisture retention in problematic, salty soils at 12 inches, 24 inches, 36 inches, 48 inches, and 60 inches deep over a 7-day observation period.
 Improved soil moisture increased at every depth, which was never achieved prior to installing Magnation system according to customer.
 Magnation installation shown in right column, above.
 Conducted by independent party in Chowchilla, CA, 2013